-Law & Justice Commission of Pakistan

-Date: 16 October 2023

-- (b) any designation by the parties of the law or legal system of a given country shall be construed, unless otherwise expressed, as directly referring to the substantive law of that country and not to its conflict of laws rules; and, - (c) in the absence of any designation of the law under clause (a) by the parties, the arbitral tribunal shall apply the law determined by the conflict of laws rules which it considers applicable. - (3) The arbitral tribunal shall decide ex aequo et bono or as amiable compositeur only if the parties have expressly authorised it to do so. - (4) While deciding and making an award, the arbitral tribunal shall, in all cases, take into account the terms of the contract and trade usages applicable to the transaction.
+(b) any designation by the parties of the law or legal system of a given country shall be construed, unless otherwise expressed, as directly referring to the substantive law of that country and not to its conflict of laws rules; and,

+(c) in the absence of any designation of the law under clause (a) by the parties, the arbitral tribunal shall apply the law determined by the conflict of laws rules which it considers applicable.

+(3) The arbitral tribunal shall decide ex aequo et bono or as amiable compositeur only if the parties have expressly authorised it to do so.

+(4) In all cases, the arbitral tribunal shall decide in accordance with the terms of the contract and shall, subject to those terms, take into account the usages of the trade applicable to the transaction.